Skip to content

 }

-You can now include that in a manual test step, by simply making the test step description start with an "@" symbol to denote that it is a scenario:
+You can now include it in a manual test step by simply prefixing the test step description with an "@" symbol to denote that it is a scenario:

 @Login();

-Then when the manual test is executed, that one step will be passed to the scripting engine for automated execution.
+Then, when the manual test is executed, that step will be passed to the scripting engine for automated execution.

 Example

-If you open the CreateNewBook sample (located in C:\\Users\\Public\\Documents\\Rapise\\Samples\\CreateNewBook) you will see a test that has multiple scenarios.
+If you open the CreateNewBook sample (located at C:\\Users\\Public\\Documents\\Rapise\\Samples\\CreateNewBook), you will see a test that has multiple scenarios.

 See Also